bobpeulen/oci_opensearch_ad/lab_2/README.md

 ## Introduction

-In this lab, you will access the OCI OpenSearch Dashboard.
+In this lab, you will access the OCI OpenSearch Dashboard using NGIX.

 *Estimated Time:* 20 minutes

 ### Objectives

 In this lab, you will:
-* Create a compute host with NGINX to access the dashboards
+* Create a compute instance with NGINX to access the dashboards
 * Create a new index and add data to to the index using the compute

 ## Task 1: Create a compute host with NGINX to access the dashboards

-In this example we choose Oracle Linux, you can choose any O.S., please note that pahts may be slightly different on specific opereating systems.
+In this example we choose Oracle Linux, you can choose any O.S., please note that paths may be slightly different on specific opereating systems.

 1. Click on the hamburger menu, go to **Compute** and click on **Instances**.
 Click on **Create Instance**.